-For some couples, engagement shoot is not a top priority.
-However, if you’re not used to being in front of the camera, engagement shoot is your best chance to practice.
+For some couples, an engagement shoot is not a top priority.
+However, if you’re not used to being in front of the camera, an engagement shoot is your best chance to practice.
 This is also an opportunity to get comfortable with your photographers and get feedback to prepare for the big day.
 And don’t forget the bonus: all the cute photos of you as a couple, which can be used for your save-the-date cards, or as a part of your wedding décor.

 5. Send an invitation to your photographers (plus the wedding day timeline)

-Sending a wedding invitation to your photographers allow them to be seated with the guests, ensuring they won’t miss any moment needs capturing.
+Sending a wedding invitation to your photographers allow them to be seated with the guests, ensuring they won’t miss any moment that needs capturing.
 This will also allow them to eat with the guests (photographers need to eat as well, and people don’t need to be photographed when they’re eating), plus they can get nice shots of the invitation before the hectic wedding day.